 - Minimize maximum regret: Never put yourself in a position to ask “what if…?”

 This is an explicitly selfish framework, driven by my own thoughts, feelings, and desires.
 However, the common connotation that a selfish action always harms other parties is misguided, or at least overly generalized.
 Being selfish is essential to learning ones’ self, without which I think any true happiness is unlikely.
 This is not to say that indiscriminate selfishness should be practiced, rather that selfish decision making is a tool to be used wisely as a selfish choice is not always a rational one.
-To guide myself, I use the following axioms when making decisions: The reframing of the purpose of and framework for living life represents a large ideological shift, the compounding of many smaller questions asked of myself over the last twelve to eighteen months.
+The reframing of the purpose of and framework for living life represents a large ideological shift, the compounding of many smaller questions asked of myself over the last twelve to eighteen months.
 A few of those shifts will be explored below to contextualize this section.

-For most of my adult life, I felt that my goal was to dent the universe, defined as making a contribution to the fabric of humanity that would fundamentally alter the state of the world in some lasting way.
-My general plan to achieve this was to make a lot of money without selling out and use that money to further some to-be-defined cause.
+For most of my adult life, I felt that my goal was to dent the universe, self-defined as making a contribution to the fabric of humanity that would fundamentally alter the state of the world in some lasting way.
+My general plan to achieve this was to make a lot of money without “selling out” and using that money to further some to-be-defined cause.

 I have since revised my opinions on this goal.
 My need to work towards some noble goal was admirable but ultimately misguided: I hoped that by some miracle a worthy cause would unveil itself to me alongside a clear course of action to achieve modern immortality.
 While this may yet transpire, it inverts causality by allowing the end state to constrain the intermediate states.
 I had to choose some goal or level of achievement and then figure out what I need to do to get there, rather than doing what I think is best in any given moment and seeing where that path takes me.